jasaplohl/movie-night/README.md

 history.

 ## TODO
+- Saved items pagination
-- Sort by timestamp asc and desc (save the title as well and sort by title?)
+- Sort saved items by timestamp asc and desc (save the title as well and sort by title?)
 - Local push notifications (ability to disable them in the settings)
 - Also show Popular, trending and top rated in the genres
 - Search suggestions (with debouncing)